webpack/webpack.js.org/content/configuration/node.md

   - oneforwonder
 ---

 These options configure whether to polyfill or mock certain [Node.js globals](https://nodejs.org/docs/latest/api/globals.html) and modules.
 This allows code originally written for the Node.js environment to run in other environments like the browser.
+This feature is provided by webpack's internal [`NodeStuffPlugin`](https://github.com/webpack/webpack/blob/master/lib/NodeStuffPlugin.js).

 ## `node`